 The Conestoga wagon is not what many people think it is.
-If you’ve watched a lot of Westerns with scenes of covered wagons moving across the great prairies, this wagon probably appears quite familiar.
-Actually, the Conestoga wagon is the forerunner of those 19th century prairie schooners, which were smaller, lighter, and usually drawn by oxen.
+If you’ve watched Westerns with scenes of covered wagons moving across the great prairies, this wagon probably appears quite familiar.
+The Conestoga wagon is the forerunner of 19th-century prairie schooners, which were smaller, lighter, and usually drawn by oxen.

 Learn More: Planes, Trains, Automobiles…and Wagons